raexera/yoru/.github/README.md

 ## :money_with_wings: ‎ <samp>TIP JAR</samp>

-If you enjoyed it and would like to show your appreciation, you may want to tip me here.
+If you've found joy and value in what I've shared, and you're inclined to express your appreciation, you have the option to provide a tip here.

-It is never required but always appreciated.
+Your gesture is never obligatory but forever cherished.

-Thanks from the bottom of my heart! ‎ :heartpulse:
+With heartfelt thanks, 💗

 [![](https://img.shields.io/badge/sponsor-30363D?style=for-the-badge&logo=GitHub-Sponsors&logoColor=#EA4AAA)](https://github.com/sponsors/rxyhn)
 [![](https://img.shields.io/badge/Ko--fi-F16061?style=for-the-badge&logo=ko-fi&logoColor=white)](https://ko-fi.com/rxyhn)